JakeChrist/LLMMemorySystem/docs/gui_settings.md

 versions exposed a separate button on the side panel.
 The fields correspond to:

-- `T_think` – seconds of inactivity before background thinking starts.
+- `T_think` – how long the agent remains reflective once thinking begins.
-- `T_dream` – idle time before the DreamEngine is triggered.
+- `T_dream` – duration of the dreaming state before waking.
 - `T_alarm` – maximum duration of dreaming before waking automatically.
 - `LLM backend` – selects which language model implementation to use.
 - `Database file` – location of the SQLite memory store.